magefree/mage/readme.md

 ## Features
 * There is a basic computer AI opponent available.
-* You can play either a two player duel or a multiplayer free-for-all game with up to 8 players.
+* You can play either a two player duel or a multiplayer free-for-all game with up to 10 players.
+* Commander format.
 * There are two tournament types supported witch can be played with up to 16 players:
  * Booster Draft (4-16)
  * Sealed (2-16)